Customer Journey Maps: How to Create Really Good Ones [Examples + Template]

 Adding these emotions to the journey map will help you identify and mitigate negative emotions and the pain points that cause them.

-On HubSpot's journey map, we use emojis to represent potential emotions at different stages of the customer journey.
+We use emojis on HubSpot’s journey map to represent potential emotions at different customer journey stages.

 3. User Actions